nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:
 * `list` lists all elderly, volunteers and pairs.
 * `list paired` lists all paired elderly, paired volunteers and all pairs.
-* `list unpaired` lists all unpaired elderly, unpaired volunteers
+* `list unpaired` lists all unpaired elderly, unpaired volunteers.

 [Back to top](#table-of-contents)